stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/05-best-practices-for-metrics.markdown

 # Best Practices for Metrics [](id=best-practices-for-metrics)

-In this tutorial, you'll learn about best practices to keep in mind when creating Audience Targeting Metrics.
-Before going through some best practices, you should understand the four components you can specify for a metric:
+Before you implement Audience Targeting Metrics, you must learn the best practices for creating Audience Targeting Metrics.
+Before going through some best practices, you should understand the four components you can specify for a
+metric:

 - *Metric Behavior*
 - *Tracking Mechanism*